tdkehoe/triggerable-firebase-functions-with-angular/README.md

 }
 ```

-## Write your Firebase Cloud Functions
+## Write a Triggerable Firebase Cloud Function

 If you chose TypeScript, rename `functions/src/index.ts` to `functions/src/index.js`.
 This will run your Cloud Functions as JavaScript.

 Your emulators should now run without the error `SyntaxError: Cannot use import statement outside a module`.
-That error means that your Cloud Functions weren't an ES module.
-Now they are.
+Your Cloud Functions are now in an ES module.

 Open `functions/src/index.js` or `functions/index.js`.
 Import the `firebase-functions` module, then write a Cloud Function.